6 Steps to Make a Smarter Smoothie

 If you haven’t tried a smoothie made from a mixture of fruit and vegetables before, you may be surprised by the flavour.
 The sweetness of fruit blends well with lots of vegetables and makes for a delicious and super-nutritious drink.
 If you’re not used to adding them, start slow with a smaller portion, and work your way up.
 A handful of green, such as spinach or kale.
 You can also experiment with what you’ve got.
 Sweet peppers, beets, carrots, or cucumbers pack a nutritious and flavourful punch.

 • Beets: Beets are naturally sweet, but raw ones have a stronger taste.
-Cooked beets are so mild and sweet, you can easily add a scoop to your smoothie.
+Cooked beets are mild and sweet.
+You can easily add a scoop to your smoothie.
 If you don’t mind the stronger flavor of raw beets, grate them directly into the smoothie before blending.

 • Silken tofu